 Warren Buffett holds the principle of the margin of safety in high regard.
 He views it as a buffer against the uncertainties and the inherent unpredictability of investing.
 In his 1992 letter to Berkshire Hathaway shareholders, he wrote, “We insist on a margin of safety in our purchase price.
 If we calculate the value of a common stock to be only slightly higher than its price, we’re not interested in buying.”

 Buffett’s perspective on the margin of safety also ties in with his value investing philosophy.
 He believes that value comes from buying a business for less than it’s worth.
 The gap between value and price is where the margin of safety lies.
-The larger this gap, the larger the margin of safety, and the lower the risk from Buffett’s standpoint.
+The larger this gap, the larger the margin of safety, and the lower the structural risk of capital loss from Buffett’s standpoint.

 In essence, the margin of safety serves two purposes in Buffett’s investment strategy.
-It provides a buffer against errors in the calculation of intrinsic value or against unexpected negative events.
+It provides a buffer against errors in the calculation of intrinsic value or against unexpected negative events like regulatory shocks or management disruption.
 And secondly, it is a tool to ensure he only invests in businesses whose value is unmistakably greater than their market price.
 For Buffett, the margin of safety isn’t just a method of risk management; it’s a cardinal rule of investing.
+It’s an operational framework that allows an investor to survive the ugly years of underperformance without capitulating.
+The primary source of truth here is avoiding asset classes where structural metrics cannot be verified, which is why Buffett typically leaves complex derivatives and commodities completely out of his equity execution scope.

 source: The Long-Term Investor on YouTube